A11Veles/CallCenter-ReviewAgent/README.md

 ## Overview
 CallCenter-ReviewAgent is an advanced AI-driven solution for analyzing call center audio recordings.
 It automatically transcribes, evaluates, and summarizes calls, providing actionable insights and recommendations for quality improvement.
 The tool features a modern, visually appealing UI and supports both English and Arabic (with full RTL support).

+> **Note:** Some files in this repository may be incomplete with the comment "... (rest of file omitted for brevity, but will be uploaded in full) ...".
+We are in the process of uploading the complete versions of all files.

 ---

 ## Features